Jermaine-jay/TaskManager_Api/README.md

 # Task Manager Api Application
 ____
 #### The Application is a web application built with ASP.NET API, Entity Framework Core, Redis, PostgreSQL, and Docker.
-This helps individuals as well as groups to manage task on projects to increase productivity.
+This helps individuals as well as groups to manage tasks on projects to increase productivity.

 ## Technologies